Routing

 Routing in joy can happen three different ways each with it’s own trade offs:

-(traditional web framework routing)route
+1. routes/defroutes (traditional web framework routing)

-(magical, oftentimes confusing routing that demos great)
+3. auto-routes (magical, oftentimes confusing routing that demos great)

 I’ll go over each one below: